Prometheus-X-association/edge-computing/docs/design-document.md

 What is the purpose of the components and what are their relationships?_
 -->

+The high-level architecture of the Edge Computing BB is shown by the following figure.

+![High-level architcture of the Edge Computing BB](diagrams/edge-computing-bb-archi.png)

 The architecture of the Edge Computing BB is described by the following class diagram.